-Michael Shapiro has enjoyed a successful thirty-year career as a drummer, percussionist, producer and educator.
+Michael Shapiro has enjoyed a successful thirty five-year career as a drummer, percussionist, producer and educator.
 A self-taught musician from Washington D.C., Shapiro has performed with many legendary artists spanning multiple genres including his signature Brazilian style of drumming.

 In 2000, he worked with Bobby Caldwell and his big band.
 He also met Earth, Wind and Fire guitarist Al McKay.
 For 5 years, he played with Al as part of the Al McKay All-Stars.

 To date, Mike is doing a project with the legendary Herb Alpert and wife, singer, Lani Hall.
-They toured the country in 2008/2009 and recorded a live c.d. titled "Anything Goes" in August 2009.
+They have been touring the country since 2008.
+They released a live c.d. titled "Anything Goes" in August 2009.
 A track from the album; "Beseme Mucho" was nominated for a Grammy in the "Best Pop Instrumental" field.
-A new album entitled "I Feel You" is due out in early 2011.
-He also continues to record and tour with Sergio Mendes.
-They will be touring the world this year in support of Sergio’s new album, “Bom Tempo".
-As well, Mike worked with Sergio and John Powell on the upcoming Fox animated movie, Rio, which is set for release on April 15th.
+3 more albums were to follow; “I Feel You”, “Steppin’ Out” which won a Grammy in 2014 and “In The Mood”.